 He received an international award, “Golden Doves Peace Award” from Italy in 2012 as well as a San Valentino Peace Award from the Diocese of Terni-Narni-Amelia in 2013 also in Italy.
 He received the Religious Award of a Turkish Non Governmental Organization, the UFUK Dialogue Foundation in 2014 as well as several other local awards.

-Most Rev. Dr. Ignatius Ayau Kaigama is the Archbishop of Jos, Metropolitan of Jos Ecclesiastical Province, President of the Catholic Bishops’ Conference of Nigeria, President of the Regional Episcopal Conference of West Africa, a member of the Pontifical Council for the New Evangelization, Chancellor of the Godfrey Okoye University, Visitor to the Veritas University, Abuja (Catholic University of Nigeria), Chancellor, L’université Catholique de l’Afrique de l’Ouest (UCAO) and Chancellor, Catholic Institute of West Africa (CIWA).
+Most Rev. Dr. Ignatius Ayau Kaigama is the Archbishop of Jos, Metropolitan of Jos Ecclesiastical Province, President of the Regional Episcopal Conference of West Africa, a member of the Pontifical Council for the New Evangelization, Chancellor of the Godfrey Okoye University, Visitor to the Veritas University, Abuja (Catholic University of Nigeria), Chancellor, L’université Catholique de l’Afrique de l’Ouest (UCAO) and Chancellor, Catholic Institute of West Africa (CIWA).